intellistream/MorphStream/scripts/PerformanceEvaluation/PerformanceComparison/flink-sl/redis/README.md

 * `t_hash.c`, `t_list.c`, `t_set.c`, `t_string.c`, `t_zset.c` and `t_stream.c` contains the implementation of the Redis
   data types.
 They implement both an API to access a given data type, and the client command implementations for these data types.
-* `ae.c` implements the Redis event loop, it's a self contained library which is simple to read and understand.
+* `ae.c` implements the Redis inputEvent loop, it's a self contained library which is simple to read and understand.
 * `sds.c` is the Redis string library, check http://github.com/antirez/sds for more information.
 * `anet.c` is a library to use POSIX networking in a simpler way compared to the raw interface exposed by the kernel.
 * `dict.c` is an implementation of a non-blocking hash table which rehashes incrementally.